 Appearing in front of Ontario Superior Court Justice Nancy Backhouse, Kostman conceded that his client had in fact pushed these three youths on to the tracks.
 The question was whether or not at the time of the offence, his client was criminally responsible.
 In her judgment, the trial judge agreed with Ian’s submissions to the Court and wrote “I find at the time he committed these acts, the accused’s mind was devoid of any thoughts other than pushing the victims or killing himself.
 His thought processes were impacted at the time to such an extent that he was unable to weigh the pros and cons of his actions and was incapable of appreciating that what he was doing was morally wrong.”
 Thus, the judge concluded that the accused suffered at the time of the offence from a mental disorder sufficient to exempt him from criminal responsibility.
-A link to an article about this case can be found here: https://www.theglobeandmail.com/news/toronto/toronto-subway-pusher-held-not-criminally-responsible/article1215526/
+Link to case article here.

 As of December 31, 2017, Ian is no longer practising law or providing legal services in Ontario.
 He has stopped actively practicing law as well as taking on new cases.
 Ian is still very much a part of the family of Pyzer Criminal Lawyers, however Jonathan Pyzer has taken over Ian’s cases and the representation of his clients.